Efymer/hedgie-wealth-view/README.md

 To test the full authentication and social features:

 **Step 1: Setup**
-1. Create a Hedera testnet account at [portal.hedera.com](https://portal.hedera.com) or use an existing one
+1. Create a Hedera mainnet using Hashpack or use an existing one
-2. Install HashPack wallet extension and configure it for testnet
+2. Install HashPack wallet extension and configure it for mainnet
-3. Import your testnet account into HashPack

 **Step 2: Test Portfolio Tracking**
 1. Navigate to the application homepage
-2. Search for your testnet account ID (e.g., `0.0.xxxxx`)
+2. Search for your mainnet account ID (e.g., `0.0.xxxxx`)
 3. View your account balance, token holdings, and transaction history
-4. Verify that all data matches the Hedera testnet mirror node
+4. Verify that all data matches the Hedera mainnet mirror node

 **Step 3: Test Wallet Authentication**
 1. Click "Connect Wallet" in the navigation bar